microsoft/pai/contrib/remote-dev/README.md

 - This subproject depends on [PAI's Python SDK](https://github.com/microsoft/pai/tree/master/contrib/python-sdk), please install and test the SDK first.

-- The `start.py` script requires python3, and we only tested it on `py3.5+` environment and required the following modules:
+- The `start.py` script requires python3, and we only tested it on `py3.5+` environment.
-    - requests
-    - configparser
-    - subprocess

 ## 3. Usage